 I recently heard a fireman share how he & his fellow firefighters work to avoid disaster.
 He explained that the best way to deal with a serious problem was to be proactive in order to eliminate or minimize the problem before it occurs.
-His department invests their time in doing regular checks on the businesses in the area to make sure they are up to code, that the fire extinguishers are working and in the right place and that the smoke detectors are all functional.
+His department invests their time in doing regular checks on the businesses in the area to make sure they are up to code, that the fire extinguishers are working and in the right place, and that the smoke detectors are all functional.
 That way, a major fire can be completely avoided or, at the very least, minimized.
 The more I thought about this, the more it made sense.
 The better you are at prevention, the better the outcome when a difficult situation arises.
 If you are in business, you know just as well as I do that it’s just a matter of time before an issue comes up.

-As you think about your business, there are a few things that are important to address so that when a situation comes up you are equipped to handle it and you have the ability to minimize the chaos is creates.
-In regards to your employees, what should you do ahead of time that will allow you maintain control and calm when an issue arises?
+As you think about your business, there are a few things that are important to address so that when a situation comes up you are equipped to handle it and you have the ability to minimize the chaos it creates.
+In regards to your employees, what should you do ahead of time that will allow you to maintain control and calm when an issue arises?

-•Put into writing what your process will be if you have an issue with an employee.
-This process should be outlined in your employee handbook and you should emphasize to your employees at least yearly, how you will handle these difficult situations.
+- Put into writing what your process will be if you have an issue with an employee.
+This process should be outlined in your employee handbook and you should emphasize to your employees, at least yearly, how you will handle these difficult situations.
 In our employee handbook we have a section titled PROGRESSIVE DISCIPLINE that outlines our standard disciplinary policy.
 However, specific sections in the handbook address situations that may arise such as inappropriate dress, use of cellphones, being late to work or unexcused absence.
 Both you and your employees should be clear as to how unwelcome issues will be handled.

-How to be proactive: Take time to make sure you employee handbook is up-to-date and communicated annually to all employees.
+How to be proactive: Take time to make sure your employee handbook is up-to-date and communicated annually to all employees.
 If you don’t have one, there is a template in the BCI Dealer Toolbox©.

-In regard to your customers, what should you do ahead of time that will allow you maintain control and peace when an issue arises?
+In regard to your customers, what should you do ahead of time that will allow you to maintain a good relationship and avoid misunderstandings?

 How to be proactive: Spend time with your team and talk about communication processes.
-Make sure everyone is on the same page regarding how customers should be communicated with and hold your staff & managers accountable to maintain high customer-response time standards.
+Make sure everyone is on the same page regarding how customers should be communicated with and hold your staff and managers accountable to maintain high customer-response time standards.

 It’s true, difficult situations will arise.
 It’s your job to make sure the processes are in place to minimize issues and problems allowing you to create a better experience for your employees and customers.